-- Lloyds Bank Foundation - Enable Programme provides smaller, shorter term grants to strengthen the service delivery of charities so they can deliver their missions more effectively.
+- Lloyds Bank Foundation - Enhance Programme provides smaller, shorter term grants to strengthen the service delivery of charities so they can deliver their missions more effectively.
 Funding towards IiV is recognised as IiV helps develop and improve a charity's capabilities

 - Your local Volunteer Centre might be able to help you with funding

 - Funding Central is a website for charities, voluntary organisations and social enterprises, listing thousands of funding and finance opportunities.
 Subscription to Funding Central is free for organisations with turnover under £100,000

 - Funding websites of the Directory of Social Change (DSC)